 Manchester United looked like their old selves in the Champions League today.
-As in the team who always came back in the dying minutes and got that win or tie when they most likely shouldn’t have, were in that same type of never say die attitude.
+As in the team who always came back in the dying minutes during Fergie time and got that win or tie when they most likely shouldn’t have, were in that same type of never say die attitude.

 Against CSKA Moscow they again scored two goals in the final ten minutes, the last an own goal as Antonio Valencia’s shot deflected off a CSKA defender and into the net as the keeper dove the other way.
 The tie was enough to but The Redevils through to the final sixteen.

 Best last minute Manchester United goals – Fergie time.

 It was a deserved draw though, as they continued to attack and attack and attack and saw some of their shots hit the post or get steered wide by the keeper at the last second.
 It was just one of those clawing back type of games that show the spirit of Manchester and most likely of Alex Ferguson as the under current.
 They stuck to their game plan, keep the ball and if they lost it fight to win it back right away.

 It was NOT the team that was embarrassed in the Champions League final against Barcelona less than a year ago.
 The final which very nearly seemed like the end of a United reign and era, with Cristiano Ronaldo leaving to Real Madrid and the old guys like Scholes, Giggs, and Neville, probably too old to keep the fight going.